 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Bandwidth Control. - 3.
-Configure the bandwidth as needed and click Save.
+Tick the Enable Bandwidth Control checkbox, and configure the Egress Bandwidth and Ingress Bandwidth, and then click Save.
+The Egress/Ingress Bandwidth is the upload/download speed through the WAN port.
+The value should be less than 100,000Kbps.